 When a package ships internationally, it may be subject to import taxes, customs duties, and/or fees imposed by the destination country.
 These charges are typically due once the package arrives in the destination country.

 Sellers are responsible for complying with the laws and regulations of the country of destination.
 Generally, the buyer is responsible for paying customs duties on receipt of the package.
 In some countries Etsy is responsible for collecting the VAT or similar tax on the sale of goods on the Etsy platform.

 Am I required to charge VAT on the items I sell on Etsy?

 VAT stands for value-added tax.
-It's a tax based on the consumption of goods and services that is commonly found in the EU and select other regions of the world.
+It's a tax based on the consumption of goods and services that is commonly found in the EU, UK, and select other regions of the world.

-VAT is also known as JCT, GST, SST, or QST in some countries and regions around the world.
+VAT is also known as JCT, GST, HST, SST, PST, RST or QST in some countries and regions around the world.

 Do I need to provide anything to the buyer?

 Businesses in certain countries may need to provide an invoice when supplying goods or services.
 For further details on the invoice and these requirements, please contact your local tax authorities.
 For sellers in the EU, you can find useful information on the European Commission's website.

 You can obtain customs declaration forms from your mail provider.
 Most of the time, these are available online.